evoluteur/evolutility-server-node/README.md

 Model-driven RESTful backend for CRUD and more, using Node.js, Express, and PostgreSQL.

-Evolutility-Server-Node provides a set of generic REST endpoints for CRUD (Create, Read, Update, Delete) and simple charts based on models rather than code.
+Evolutility-Server-Node provides a set of generic REST endpoints for CRUD (Create, Read, Update, Delete) and simple charts.
+These views can adapt to different data structures according to their models.

 For a matching model-driven Web UI, use [Evolutility-UI-React](http://github.com/evoluteur/evolutility-ui-react) or [Evolutility-UI-jQuery](http://github.com/evoluteur/evolutility-ui-jquery).